openstack/nova/doc/source/devref/addmethod.openstackapi.rst

 Routing
 -------

 To map URLs to controllers+actions, OpenStack uses the Routes package, a clone of Rails routes for Python implementations.
-See http://routes.groovie.org/ fore more information.
+See http://routes.groovie.org/ for more information.

-URLs are mapped to "action" methods on "controller" classes in `nova/api/openstack/__init__/ApiRouter.__init__` .
+URLs are mapped to "action" methods on "controller" classes in ``nova/api/openstack/__init__/ApiRouter.__init__`` .

 See http://routes.groovie.org/manual.html for all syntax, but you'll probably just need these two:
    - mapper.connect() lets you map a single URL to a single action on a controller.